tomengsanchez/ecosys-main/DEVELOPMENT_VERSION_TRACKER.md

 Features Implemented:

 Reservation Form (app/views/openoffice/reservation_form.php):
-Replaced the two datetime-local inputs with:
+Replaced datetime-local inputs with a date input and a 1-hour time slot select dropdown.
-A single <input type="date"> for selecting the reservation date.
-A <select> dropdown for choosing predefined 1-hour time slots (e.g., "8:00 AM - 9:00 AM").
-Time slots are generated in PHP from 8 AM to 5 PM.
-The step="1800" attribute was kept on datetime-local inputs (though these inputs were then replaced by the date/select combo in a subsequent iteration, this note reflects the state if datetime-local were still used with 30-min steps).
-Added JavaScript to datetime-local inputs (before they were replaced) to enforce minute selection to be 00 or 30 by adjusting the value on the change event.
-This JS was removed when datetime-local was replaced by the date/select combination.
+Previous JS for 30-min interval enforcement on datetime-local became inapplicable and was removed in favor of the new slot selection method.

 Key Changes & Fixes:
-Changed the UI for time selection in the room reservation form to use predefined 1-hour slots, aiming for a simpler user experience.
+Changed UI for time selection to predefined 1-hour slots.
-Initially enhanced datetime-local inputs with step="1800" and JavaScript for strict 00/30 minute UI enforcement, which became moot when the input method was changed to a date picker and a fixed time-slot dropdown.

 Version 0.14.0 - Site-Wide Time Formatting (2025-06-02)
 Date: 2025-06-02